YaoGroup/DIFFICE_jax/data/README.md

 function in the script will automatically detect the characterisitc scale of each variable in the dataset, including the spatial coordiates $(x,y)$, velocity $(u, v)$ and thickness $h$, and use them to normalize those variables to be within the range of $[-1, 1]$.
-The script also re-organizes and reshapes the data that is required by the code in the `model` folder for the PINN training
+The script also re-organizes and reshapes the data that is required by the code in the `model` folder to ensure the success of the PINN training.

 ### `sampling.py`